 A savings account is an important part of any financial portfolio, both for having funds for future expenses and to build up your wealth over time.
-When you’re building your savings, you want that money to be working for you.
-One of the best things is to put some money in a high-yield savings account.
-This move will keep your money safe and let you earn interest on the balance of the account.
+When you’re building your savings, you want that money to earn a competitive yield.
+Putting your savings in a high-yield savings account will keep your money safe and let you earn some interest on the balance of the account.

 Benefits of a high-yield savings account

-One of the best ways to use a high-yield savings account is to store your emergency fund in it because the account protects your money.
-If you make regular deposits to a high-yield savings account instead of investing all of your money, you don’t have to worry about a market drop wiping out your savings and pushing back your goal, for example.
+- Emergency fund: One of the best ways to use a high-yield savings account is to use it for your emergency fund.
+If you make regular deposits into a high-yield savings account instead of investing all of your money, you don’t have to worry about a market drop wiping out your savings and pushing back your goal, for example.

-High-yield savings accounts are also a good way to save for short-term goals, such as saving for a vacation or a car.
-If you want to do something in the next few months, such as go on vacation, you don’t want to put your money into risky investments like stocks.
+- Short-term savings goals: High-yield savings accounts are also a good way to save for short-term goals, such as saving for a vacation or a car.
+If you want to pay for something in the next few months, you don’t want to put your money into risky investments like stocks.
 If the market drops, you’ll lose your vacation fund.

 Disadvantages of high-yield savings accounts

-Even accounts with great interest rates aren’t the best place to store money for the long term.
-You’ll be lucky to find an account that pays enough interest for your savings to keep up with inflation.
+- Poor options for long-term goals: Although high-yield savings accounts have high yields compared with standard savings accounts, they don’t pay enough interest to hit long-term savings goals or even keep up with inflation.
 If you have a long-term goal like retirement and can handle some volatility, investments like stocks or mutual funds are likely to be a better choice.

-Another drawback of high-yield savings accounts is that banks can make them more difficult to open than a typical savings account.
+- May have more stringent requirements: High-yield savings accounts may have tougher requirements than a typical savings account.
 For example, you might need to have a larger deposit to qualify to open the account at certain banks.